IsabelleFrederico/RoboticsCodingChallenge/README.md

 # Robot Path Analysis

-This project implements a simple C++ program that analyzes a robot path and computes several metrics from a JSON input file.
+This project implements a C++ program that analyzes a robot trajectory from a JSON input file and computes several metrics.

 The program calculates: